-As discussed in the Significant Accounting Policies note to the financial statements, in 2015 the agency adopted Governmental Accounting Standards Board (GASB) Statement No 68, Accounting and Financial Reporting for Pensions and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date.
+As discussed in the Significant Accounting Policies note to the financial statements, in 2016 the Agency adopted Governmental Accounting Standards Board (GASB) Statement No. 72, Fair Value Measurement and Application and GASB Statement No. 82, Pension Issues - An Amendment of GASB Statements No. 67, No. 68, and No. 73.
+During the year ended June 30, 2015, the Agency adopted GASB Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27 and GASB Statement No. 71, Pension Transition for Contributions Made Subsequent to the Measurement Date - An Amendment of GASB Statement No. 68.
 Our opinion is not modified with respect to this matter.

-Other Matter
+Other Matters